[Josh's note: This is Part 1 of a 2-part post. Part 2 is here.]

 - Friends and Family - It would be great to spend some time with my family.
 I haven't lived in the same city with them since I was in high school, so I've only seen them on short visits.
 I could go to Jacksonville and try to spend some time visiting my loved ones.
 One of my favorite things about my previous stint with unemployment was that I was almost completely unrestrained by time, and I could take any and all opportunities to spend time with friends.

-- Fitness – This isn’t really a reason to quit a job, but it would be nice to get into a routine and budget a little more time to getting and/or staying in shape.
-This could also backfire as I may end up working such odd hours that the routine would be illusive and I wouldn’t get to the gym as regularly as when I’m working full time.
+- Fitness - This isn't really a reason to quit a job, but it would be nice to get into a routine and budget a little more time to getting and/or staying in shape and increase my protein intake using protein powder.
+This could also backfire as I may end up working such odd hours that the routine would be illusive and I wouldn't get to the gym as regularly as when I'm working full time.

 I think I have plenty of things to keep me busy.
 Ultimately, I would like to enjoy some time out of the rat race and lay the groundwork for rapid career acceleration.